Novel constraints on fifth forces and ultralight dark sector with asteroidal data: Introduction

-New studies of asteroids to probe fundamental physics are perfectly aligned with the NASA~\cite{Gustetic_2018} and European Space Agency (ESA)~\cite{ESA_Asteroids} asteroid missions: in fact, for reasons including planetary defense purposes~\cite{2006Sci...314.1276O}, the motion of asteroids is continuously and carefully monitored.
+In addition, one can also consider modifications to GR (see e.g.\ \cite{Moffat:2004nw}).
+In particular, a Yukaka-type potential, referred to in this context as Yukawa gravity~\cite{Borka:2013dba,Zakharov:2016lzv,Dong:2022zvh}, has been adopted in order to parametrize the phenomenological effects of theories with massive gravitons~\cite{deRham:2014zqa}.

+The motion of asteroids is continuously and carefully monitored for various reasons that include planetary defense purposes~\cite{2006Sci...314.1276O}, to the extent that dedicated studies have been recently financed both by the National Aeronautics and Space Administration (NASA)~\cite{Gustetic_2018} and the European Space Agency (ESA)~\cite{ESA_Asteroids} asteroid missions.
 These studies benefit from current and future radar and optical data, including from facilities and missions such as Arecibo (decommissioned), Goldstone, Catalina, the Vera Rubin Observatory (VRO), and Gaia~\cite{2016AJ....152...99N, Djorgovski:2011iy, 2020arXiv200907653V, Carry_2021}.
-However, such studies are not without challenges, as asteroid trajectories are subject to several perturbations, ranging from gravitational effects from other celestial objects, to non-gravitational effects due to the thermal and reflective properties of the asteroid's surface.
-Recent advances in extracting physical parameters and detecting relevant physical processes (including the GR parameters, solar quadrupole moment, and Yarkovsky effect) from asteroid data, taking into account all these perturbations~\cite{Verma:2017ywb, Greenberg_2020}, inspire us for the first time to examine the possibility of using the astrometric data to study new physics.
+Such studies are not free of challenges, as asteroid trajectories are subject to perturbations that range from gravitational effects from other celestial objects to non-gravitational effects due to the thermal and reflective properties of the asteroid's surface.
+Recent advances in studying physical parameters and relevant physical processes (including GR parameters, solar quadrupole moment, and Yarkovsky effect) from asteroid data, taking into account these perturbations~\cite{Verma:2017ywb, Greenberg_2020}, inspire us to examine the possibility of probing new physics with asteroid astrometry.